 Board Members and Staff

 David Lyons founded Bethany Arts Community in May 2015.
-As President of the Board, Mr. Lyons brings a range of practical experience which he will apply in support of BAC’s purposes.
+Mr. Lyons brings a range of practical experience which he will apply in support of BAC’s purposes.
 For 10 years, he worked in the construction and plumbing industries.
-For the past 18 years, he has been actively working in a running a family real estate management company.
+For the past 20 years, he has been actively working in a running a family real estate management company.
 Mr. Lyons’ appreciation for the arts began with influence from his grandfather who himself was a patron and supporter of the many disciplines of artist creation.
 While this brought him into direct contact with varying art forms, Mr. Lyons has only begun to explore his artistic potential.
 Being an active supporter and consumer of art as a result, Mr. Lyons’ commitment to BAC is inspired by several personal observances, lack of local art programs in the local community, unavailable quality of programming for children and firsthand knowledge of the detrimental effects of not being able to explore one’s own potential in the arts.
 Mr. Lyons’ philanthropic activities include support of Yonkers Partners in Education, Spring Community Partners and the Stone Barns Center for Food and Agriculture.